It was night, and I was in the middle of a forest when I saw him.

 The baby in my dream represented the babies I did not know I was pregnant with.
 At the time of my nightmare, we did not have a fence, nor was it in our plans to have one.

-My husband had a six-foot white fence installed a few months after I gave birth.
+My husband had a six-foot white fence installed after I gave birth.

 I realized after a year or two, it was this enclosure I had seen in my dream.
 The woods behind our property is where it had taken place.